 It is now widely accepted that health is much more than the presence or absence of disease—it reflects genetic, lifestyle and environmental factors; cultural influences; socioeconomic conditions; and the availability and quality of health care programs and services.

 The biennial Australia’s health report encompasses the ideas that health is an important part of how people feel and function; that it contributes to social and economic wellbeing; that there are degrees of good health as well as of bad health; that health can very over time; and that health should be seen in a broad social context.
-Every edition of the report answers fundamental questions about our health status and conditions that cause ill health; examines specific risks and health inequalities faced by different groups within our population; and discusses the services that are provided to people to prevent illness, or to treat and support them in times of illness.
+Every edition of the report answers fundamental questions about our health status and conditions that cause ill health; examines specific risks and health inequalities faced by different population groups; and discusses the services that are provided to people to prevent illness, or to treat and support them in times of illness.

 The AIHW manages many important national health information collections, and relies on the cooperation of state and territory governments, the Australian Bureau of Statistics, other independent bodies and the non-government sector to ensure the accurate and timeliness of health-related data.
-Although there have been many improvements to national health data over recent years, many gaps remain— these gaps, along with other limitations, are highlighted throughout the Australia’s health reports.
+Although there have been many improvements to national health data over recent years, many gaps remain—these gaps, along with other limitations, are highlighted throughout the Australia’s health reports.

 Australia’s health is a sister publication to the Australia’s welfare biennial report; both reports are accompanied by companion ‘in brief’ booklets.